archivesspace/tech-docs/ASTRO/src/content/docs/customization/ldap.md

+---
-# Configuring LDAP authentication
+title: Configuring LDAP authentication
+---

 ArchivesSpace can manage its own user directory, but can also be configured to authenticate against one or more LDAP directories by specifying them in the application's configuration file.
 When a user attempts to log in, each authentication source is tried until one matches.